mono96/ChatGPT_to_Title/README.md

 # ChatGPT_to_Title
 Plugin to add the ability to ask Chat-GPT for suggestions for title improvements from the WordPress

+last Ver 1.0.2
+- Changed to delete API Key and other configuration values when the plugin is deactivated.

 # Manuel （Movie）

 https://vimeo.com/816776023/e88b8ba20b